renovatebot/renovate/docs/usage/docker.md

 Renovate also supports _upgrading_ versions in Docker tags, e.g. from `myimage:1.2.0` to `myimage:1.2.1` or `myimage:1.2` to `myimage:1.3`.
 If a tag looks like a version, Renovate will upgrade it like a version.

-We recommend you use the major.minor.patch tagging scheme, e.g. change from `myimage:1` to `myimage:1.1.1`.
+We recommend you use the `major.minor.patch` tagging scheme, e.g. change from `myimage:1` to `myimage:1.1.1`.
-This way it's easy to see what the Renovate PR is going to change.
+This way you can see what the Renovate PR is going to change.
 You can see the difference between a PR that upgrades `myimage` from `1.1.1` to `1.1.2` and a PR that changes the contents of the version you already use (`1.1.1`).

 By default, Renovate will upgrade minor/patch versions (like from `1.2.0` to `1.2.1`), but not upgrade major versions.